gabrielmayers/ai-notebooks/README.md

 # ai-notebooks
-Here, i'll put all the stuffs i learned or learning... and some experiments ;)
+Here, I'll put all the projects from courses, seminars and lectures...
+And some emperiments ;)

 Enjoy =)